-Our actions demonstrate a strong commitment to the environmental management and sustainability of the North Saskatchewan River, including these highlights from 2015:
+Our actions demonstrate a strong commitment to the environmental management and sustainability of the North Saskatchewan River, including the following highlights from 2017.

-Achieved total per capita water use of 288 litres per person per day (L/p/d).
-This is well below the Alberta Urban Municipality Association (AUMA) water use target of 341 L/p/d by 2020;
+- Per capita, water use in the City of Edmonton continued to trend downward in 2017.
+We achieved total per capita water use of 286 litres per person per day (L/p/d) or 184 L/p/d based on domestic use only.
+This is well below the Alberta Urban Municipality Association water use target of 341 L/p/d by 2020.

-- Achieved the lowest level of water loss in the distribution system with an all-time low infrastructure leakage index of 1.14.
-The industry bench mark is to be less than 3.0;
+- We once again achieved the lowest level of water loss in the distribution system with an all-time low infrastructure leakage index (ILI) of 0.90.
+The industry benchmark is less than 3.0.